Pseudo-Automorphisms of positive entropy on the blowups of products of projective spaces

 We will frequently use the following result.

-\begin{lemma} Let $C$ be the cuspidal curve of arithmetic genus $1$ and $D$ a Cartier divisor of degree $r$. \begin{itemize} \item [(1)] If $r = 1$, then there is a unique smooth point $P$ of $C$ such that $P \sim D$. \item[(2)] If $r = \deg(D) \ge 3$, then the complete linear system $|D|$ is base point free and defines an embedding $\Phi_{|D|} : C \to \PP^{r-1}$. \end{itemize} \end{lemma}
+\begin{lemma} Let $C$ be the cuspidal curve of arithmetic genus $1$ and let $D$ be a Cartier divisor on $C$ of degree $r$. \begin{itemize} \item [(1)] If $r = 1$, then there is a unique smooth point $P$ of $C$ such that $P \sim D$ $($linear equivalence$)$. \item[(2)] If $r = \deg(D) \ge 3$, then the complete linear system $|D|$ is base point free and defines an embedding $\Phi_{|D|} : C \to \PP^{r-1}$. \end{itemize} \end{lemma}

-\begin{proof} By the Riemann-Roch theorem (true for all projective curves as in Hartshorne's book, Ch IV, Ex 1.9)) and Serre duality for Cohen-Macaulay projective variety, we have $h^0(C, D) = r$.
-The results follow.
+\begin{proof} By the Riemann-Roch theorem (true for all projective curves as in Hartshorne's book, Ch IV, Ex 1.9) and Serre duality for Cohen-Macaulay projective variety, we have $h^0(C, \mathcal{O}_C(D)) = r$.
+The result follows.
 Indeed, the second part of (1) is worked out in Hartshorne's book, Ch II, Example 6.11.4. \end{proof}